307sagar/Chat-App/readMe.md

 https://run.mocky.io/v3/ea4ed786-7f3b-4882-b678-255c1791c2d8
 Please let me know if you are unable to access the url.

 # The one way chat implementation is completed but the state is not retained.
 So, with every refresh the data of the chat is lost.
-I can work on implementing if submissin is not quite close.
+I had worked on implementing if submission was not quite close.

 # Hope to have a good review remarks on the same.
 Thank you!!!